jmurthy12/STAT545-hw-murthy-janani/README.md

 # Welcome to my repository!

+## Homework 5

+The Markdown file which is the easiest to read within github can be found [here.](https://github.com/jmurthy12/STAT545-hw-murthy-janani/tree/master/hw05)

+The R Markdown file can also be found [here](https://github.com/jmurthy12/STAT545-hw-murthy-janani/tree/master/hw05/hw05.Rmd) in the  [hw05 folder.](https://github.com/jmurthy12/STAT545-hw-murthy-janani/tree/master/hw05)

 ## Homework 4

 The Markdown file which is the easiest to read within github can be found [here.](https://github.com/jmurthy12/STAT545-hw-murthy-janani/tree/master/hw04)